mccurdyc/www/content/books/enlightenment-now.md

 and other symptoms of excess testosterone have been downgraded." [p.
 166]
   - "Though conquest may be tempting over the short term, it's ultimately better to figure out how to get what you want without the costs of destructive conflict..." [p.
 166]
-- Sift from a manufacturing to a service economy [p.
+- Shift from a manufacturing to a service economy [p.
 185]
 - Terrorism is mostly a distraction and poses a minuscle danger compared with other risks.
 "Modern terrorism is a by-product of the vast reach of the media" [p.
 195].
 "Excluding 9/11 and Oklahoma, about twice as many Americans have been killed since 1990 by right-wing extremists as by